CompScience101/REST_API_demo/README.md

 2. locate the "_rest_api_for_resume.exe" and double click that executable and make sure this window opens and stays open while you use the client program.
 NOTE: you may need to allow this file/program in your OS's firewall to run it successfully, in Windows OS you may get a "Windows Security Alert" prompt, please make sure the public network checkbox is selected, then choose "Allow Access" button, then click "yes" if you are prompted to allow the program to make changes to the computer.
+3. Use http://localhost:8080 as the application address when consuming the REST API endpoints.

 ## Unit Testing